erfanzar/EasyDeL/docs/AvailableModels.md

 * [ ] T5
 * [X] MosaicGPT / MPT (Supported via `MptConfig(bits=8)` or `MptConfig(bits=4)`)
 * [X] GPT-J (Supported via `GPTJConfig(bits=8)` or `GPTJConfig(bits=4)`)

+> [!NOTE]
+> all the models in future will have the 8,6 and 4 bit Inference and Training